Treechcer/tinkerer/tempSprites/note.md

 # tempSprites

-I won't be able to programme for some time, do I'll draw sprites that will have to be redrawn.
+I won't be able to programme for some time, so I'll draw sprites that will have to be redrawn later.